Yenderlyh/yourneys/README.md

 - **logout** - As a user I want to be able to log out from the webpage in case other user wants to log in
 - **Homepage-cities** - As I user I want to be able to see all the cities so that I can find Yourneys in that cities
 - **yourneys** - As I user I want to be able to see yourneys so that I can choose one
+- **yourney-details** - As I user I want to be able to see what the yourney is about
 - **add-yourney** - As I user I want to be able to add a yourney so that I make the journey later
 - **profile-upcoming-yourneys** -my upcoming yourneys
 - **create-yourney** - As I user I want to be able to create and edit yourneys for other users